bajamircea/bajamircea.github.io/_posts/2019-09-14-remove-folder-part-2-enumerate.markdown

 By just thinking about the `RegEnumValueW` function interface one can infer several things.
-Because it does not store a handle, it must be that the implementation stores the registry values ordered so that it can use the index value to access them.
+Because it does not store a handle, it must be that the implementation stores the registry values ordered so that it can use the index value to access them and the order does not change for trivial operations such as reading or writing the data for a registry value.

 Deleting an entry will be risky because it can change the order.
 E.g. if we delete the entry at index `0`, then another entry will be moved at index `0`, we can't increment the index to `1` and assume that the old (deleted) entry is still at index `0`.

 However notice that using 'capture' with `RegEnumValueW` is not entirely without issues (on top of using additional memory).
-If another process/thread creates or deletes registry values as the enumeration progresses, then entries will be missed or duplicates will occur.
+If another process/thread creates or deletes registry values as the enumeration progresses, then entries will be skipped, duplicates can occur, enumerated values can disappear before being handled.

-For example if there are 10 values, an enumeration will retrieve them from index 0 to 9.
-Let's assume the enumeration reaches the value at index 5.
-If another process removes the value that used to be at index 3, the entries will be reordered, probably so that for entries greater than 3 the index becomes one smaller.
-When the enumeration reaches the value at index 6, it will get what used to be at index 7, and the enumeration will stop at index 8.
-In this case we missed the value that originally was at index 6 (which had nothing to do with the value deleted).
+For example if there are 10 values, an enumeration should retrieve them from index 0 to 9.
+Let's assume that the enumeration reaches the value at index 5 and is about to move to the one at index 6.
+If another process removes the value that used to be at index 3, the entries will be reordered.
+Let's assume the less problem causing reordering strategy: for entries greater than 3 the index becomes one smaller.
+When the enumeration reaches for value at index 6, it will get what used to be at index 7, and the enumeration will stop at index 8.
+In this case we **missed the value** that originally was at index 6, **which had nothing to do with the value deleted**.

 Do the `Find...` API suffer of the same problem?
 Probably not.